bio-tools/biotoolsDocs/api_attribute_model_dev.rst

 .. note:: This is the API documentation for upcoming features, coming soon to https://bio.tools.

-This page documents the structure of a XML / JSON / YAML file that describes a tool for submission to https://bio.tools.
+This page documents the structure of a XML / JSON file that describes a tool for submission to https://bio.tools.

 Payload formats